FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Spiral instruction
 ---------------------

-Click the "Spiral" command node to enter the node graph editing interface
+Click the "Spiral" command node to enter the node graph editing interface.

 The spiral motion contains three points, which form a circle.
 On the third point setting page, the parameter settings include the number of spiral turns, attitude correction angle, radius increment and rotation axis direction increment.
 The number of spiral turns is The number of movement circles of the spiral.
 The attitude correction angle corrects the attitude at the end of the spiral and the attitude of the first point of the spiral.
 The radius increment is the increment of the radius of each circle.
 The rotation axis direction increment is the direction of the spiral axis.
 Increment.
 Set whether to offset, the offset takes effect on the entire spiral trajectory.